outerbounds/whisper-metaflow/README.md

 ## Accessing Remote Compute

 To run this code remotetly you will need access to a [Metaflow deployment](#operate-metaflow-on-aws-infrastructure).
-Inside of a `.env` file you can configure the following items based on your AWS
+Inside of a `.env` file you can configure the following items.

 ```.env
 DEFAULT_MODEL_TYPE="small"